 What is Preservation Rhinoplasty?

 Preservation Rhinoplasty is a buzzword over the last few years that a few astute patients and a few astute surgeons have embraced.
 But what does it really mean?
-So, Preservation Rhinoplasty was termed by a doctor in Newport Beach california who was tired of too many patients having revisions with overly grafted noses.
-It is a movement against first time surgeries where rib grafting and long operative times and extensive resection and reconstruction takes place.
+So, Preservation Rhinoplasty was termed by a doctor in Newport Beach, California, who was tired of too many patients having revisions with overly grafted noses.
+It is a movement against first-time surgeries where rib grafting, long operative times, and extensive resection and reconstruction take place.

 Pattern media